How to Start an Equine Transport Business

 Your vehicle and trailer should feature the contact information for your equine transport service and its logo.
 Magnets or professionally applied permanent lettering can be used for customization.
 Your truck and trailer act as a moving advertisement for your services and will be visible to potential customers when it is on the road or parked at shows, sales, and farms.

-You should also consider placing ads in local publications, equine magazines, the yellow pages, on major equine websites, or on Craigslist.
-Print ads in show, racetrack or sales programs can also be a good source for prospects.
+You should also consider placing ads in local publications, equine magazines, the yellow pages, on major equine websites, or Craigslist.
+Print ads in show, racetrack, or sales programs can also be a good source for prospects.

 Create a Schedule

 A schedule should be created and maintained to ensure that all shipping contracts are completed on time.
 It is wise to have your appointments accessible from a smartphone through an app or scheduling feature so you will be able to review your upcoming plans while traveling.
 You should also have a cell phone dedicated to your business and use that number for client interactions, as you will be spending a significant amount of time on the road.